splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

 .. raw:: html

   <embed>
-    <h2>Evaluate your data ingest needs<a name="prep-for-aws-integration" class="headerlink" href="#prep-for-aws-integration" title="Permalink to this headline">¶</a></h2>
+    <h2>Evaluate your data ingest needs and costs<a name="prep-for-aws-integration" class="headerlink" href="#prep-for-aws-integration" title="Permalink to this headline">¶</a></h2>
   </embed>

 Regardless of the connection option you choose, you can configure your system more efficiently if you decide beforehand what data types and sources you want.
 To determine the best connection method and configuration settings, answer the following questions before you connect AWS to Splunk Observability Cloud:

 - Which :ref:`AWS regions <aws-regions>` do you need to work with?
 - Do you want to collect metrics through :ref:`API polling <aws-api-polling>` at specified intervals, or through :ref:`CloudWatch Metric Streams <aws-metricstreams>`?
 You can activate either option with both our :ref:`guided setup <aws-wizardconfig>`, or the :ref:`Splunk Observability Cloud API <get-configapi>`.